Ro5635/dynamoDBWrapper/ReadMe.md

 AWS-SDK Docs: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide

+I have refined the API for this a few times over the stages of development, the major version has been incremented to reflect this.
+Further changes are still anticipated at this point.

 ### Setup:

 npm install the dependencies (aws-cli), IAM permissions will need to be configured with AWS for the SDK to authenticate with the DynamoDB rest API.
 The following functions are available: